A commitment to community service defines public power.

 The electricians, steamfitters and other personnel rebuilt the aging scoreboard, deteriorating backstop and weakened bleachers.

 They painted the dugouts, bleachers and concession stand to match the home team’s colors – white, gold and blue.
 Volunteers also trimmed and freshened up the landscaping at the ballpark.
-More improvements will be done throughout the year.
+The team has plans for more improvements throughout the year.

 “The work performed made the park a safer and more comfortable environment for players and spectators, along with giving the community a fresher look,” said Karre.